tripsplitbuild/Trip-Split-Backend/TripSplitDocs.md

   * ### https://tripsplitbackend.herokuapp.com/trips/:id

 * a **POST** request to add trips.
+The fields are the same from the trips table minus the id as it is auto generated.
 The response from the server will be like the above example of a trips table:

   * ### https://tripsplitbackend.herokuapp.com/trips